stormchaserroleplaying/stormchaserRPG/Species/Common/Kobold/index.md

 | Ruby     | Lawful Neutral  | Psychic   |
 | Sapphire | True Neutral    | Sacred    |
 | Topaz    | Neutral Good    | Energy    |

+Your damage resistance is determined by your phenotype, as shown in the table above.

 ## Size
 Kobolds are between 2 and 3 feet tall and weigh between 25 and 35 pounds.
 Your size is Small.